I know we all want to play in the best soccer leagues in the world but do we really know enough about them to know if that's a reality?

 If you ever end up on a trial in Malaysia or thereabouts you will be on trial not to see if you are better then the players that are currently on the team (which there's a good chance you will be).
-But you're main competition is the other foreigners there trying to make the team.
+But your main competition is the other foreigners that are trying to make the team.
 Best foreigner makes the team and that's all you'll be compared to.

-That's an answer that is much more complex then a simple yes or no. So much of finding your way in any professional team is opportunity.
+The answer is much more complex than a simple yes or no. So much of finding your way in any professional team is opportunity.
 Ya you have to be extremely talented and master of your craft but finding your way on to a team that lacks your position or is in need of what you provide is even more important than anything else.

 Yes it's hard, if it were easy we'd all be playing in Europe and Asia and it wouldn't be your life's greatest accomplishment and joy if everybody hopped on a plane and signed a pro contract as soon as they landed.
 Hard yes, impossible?
 Never.

 God yes.
-To put it in perspective the Championship in England (2nd division, one under EPL) pays better then most first division European soccer leagues excluding of course Spain, Italy and Germany.
+To put it in perspective the Championship in England (2nd division, one under EPL) pays better than most first division European soccer leagues excluding of course Spain, Italy, France and Germany.

 Higher the division, higher the wages (generally) we all know that but it also depends club to club in terms of financial backing and support from the city itself.
 Not every city can have Russian millionaire owners take over their club and give each player Lexus Helicopters every week, cough Man City, cough Chelsea.